verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

 A collection of wire types and switch points defines a set of wires which will be connected to another set of wires with the specified permutation functions (the ‘sets’ of wires are defined using the ``<wireconn>`` tags).
 This format allows for an abstract but very flexible way of specifying different switch block patterns.
+For additional discussion on interconnect modeling see :cite:`petelin_masc`.
 The full format is documented below.

 **Overall Notes:**